aofarrel/Dockstore-Dictionary/outputs/output.rst

 ---
 *abbreviation for* Amazon Web Services

-	A provider of cloud services, most notably cloud computing and cloud storage, available on-demand and hosted by Amazon. :ref:`dict Seven Bridges` is an example of a system that is powered by AWS, and can launch workflows on :ref:`dict EC2` instances.
+	A provider of cloud services, most notably cloud computing and cloud storage, available on-demand and hosted by Amazon.
+Netflix and AirBnB are examples of a system that is powered by AWS.
+Some bioinformatics systems such as :ref:`dict Seven Bridges` can leverage AWS by launching workflows on :ref:`dict EC2` instances.

 see also :ref:`dict GCP`

 Further reading: `<https://docs.aws.amazon.com/index.html?nc2=h_ql_doc_do>`_

-.. updated 2022-05-17
+.. updated 2022-05-18